e-ink-colorscheme/.github/profile/README.md

 # E-ink Colorscheme Organization

-An organization with a purpose of porting and maintaining the e-ink colorscheme to multiple applications.
+An organization with the purpose of porting and maintaining the e-ink color scheme across multiple applications.

+> [!WARNING]
+> This color scheme is not designed for use on e-ink displays, but rather to
+> imitate e-ink display colors on typical LED monitors.

 **Palette:**